jmacdotorg/volity/web-client/README.txt

 This is the source code to as as-yet unnamed web client for Volity.

+Here bits receiving the most attention right now:

-At this time, the most interesting bit is probably the stuff in the testbench/ subdirectory, which contains a web-based application for UI development, and Tic Tac Toe examples in multiple UI formats.
+* The testbench subdirectory contains a web-based application for UI development, and Tic Tac Toe examples in multiple UI formats.
 See the README.txt and documentation.html files there.

-The Volity-WebClient directory contains a set of Perl modules implementing the web client's server-side component.
-At the time of this writing, it's just a skeleton, with a proposed interface existing in the form of its own test suite.
+* The Volity-WebClient directory contains a set of Perl modules implementing the web client's server-side component.

 --- STATUS ---